vewake/bashscripts/README.md

-bash sript for controling laptop brightness on any linux distro using xrandr
+bash sript for controling laptop brightness on linux using X11 xrandr